 - Medical records that detail the extent of your injuries

-Based on the above, the most important thing in your case is the multiplier that it receives from the insurance company or the jury.
 Your personal injury attorney will need to be able to demonstrate the severity of your injuries and the impact that they have had on your life.

-- Mental suffering accompanying your physical injury
+- Mental distress accompanying your physical injury

 - Insomnia or loss of sleep from the pain

 - Humiliation or embarrassment from your injuries (mental anguish)

 - Disfigurements such as scarring or physical deformity

 - Permanent injury

 Examples of Jury Awards for Pain and Suffering Damages